Kriz-hub/Holiday-Dialysis/README.md

 * On the left 2 icons appear with Facebook and Twitter, on the right a copyright mark appears.
 Facebook and Twitter is enough for this site.
 Hospitals aren't that much into social media.

 ## Skeleton
 The wireframe was made in Balsamiq.
-At first i Hadn't an idea of responsive design, I only thought how to get it right on my lap top.
+At first I hadn't an idea how to make a responsive design, my only thoughts in the beginning was to get it right on my lap top.
 Therefore I couldn't make wireframes for tablet or smartphone.
 This were the early wireframes:
 * [Section1: Home](https://github.com/Kriz-hub/Holiday-Dialysis/blob/master/OldWireframes/Wireframe%201.png)
 * [Section2: About](https://github.com/Kriz-hub/Holiday-Dialysis/blob/master/OldWireframes/Wireframe%202.png )
 * [Section3: Contact](https://github.com/Kriz-hub/Holiday-Dialysis/blob/master/OldWireframes/Wireframe%203.png)